tamakow/ostep-hw-answer/chapter-4A.md

-# ANSWER for chapter 4
+# ANSWER of chapter 4

 1. 100% , because there is no IO process
 2.  total time is 11 clock ticks with 4(prcess 0) and 7(process 1)